Replacing Damaged Clothing

 You’ll need to apply for benefits.

 To get your yearly payment, you’ll need to qualify by August 1 of that year.
-You may be able to get more than 1 payment if:
+You may be able to get more than one payment if you meet at least one of the requirements listed below.

-- You have more than 1 prosthetic or orthopedic device, or
+- You have more than one prosthetic or orthopedic device, or

-- You have more than 1 skin medicine, and/or
+- You have more than one skin medicine, and/or

-- Your device or skin medicine affects more than 1 type of clothing.
+- Your device or skin medicine affects more than one type of clothing.